-All manipulations were performed under a N2 atmosphere following conventional Schlenk techniques.
-Solvents were purified according to standard procedures. cis-[Ru(dmso)4Cl2],27 was obtained as previously described.
+All manipulations were performed under an N2 atmosphere following conventional Schlenk techniques.
+Solvents were purified according to standard procedures. cis-[Ru(DMSO)4Cl2]25 was obtained as previously described.
 All other reagents were obtained from the usual commercial suppliers and used as received.
-Infrared spectra were recorded in solid in a Bruker Tensor 27 FTIR.
-Standard abbreviations are used to indicate intensity: vw = very weak, w = weak, m = medium, s = strong, vf = very strong.
+Infrared spectra were recorded from solids using a Bruker Tensor 27 FTIR.
+Standard abbreviations are used to indicate intensity: vw = very weak, w = weak, m = medium, s = strong, and vf = very strong.
 NMR spectra were recorded on 500 MHz Agilent DD2 and 400 MHz Agilent MR instruments in the Laboratory of Instrumental Techniques (LTI) Research Facilities, University of Valladolid, using CDCl3 or (CD3)2CO as solvents at room temperature (r.t.).
 1H and 13C NMR chemical shifts (δ) are reported in parts per million (ppm) and are referenced to tetramethylsilane (TMS), using the residual solvent peak as an internal reference.
 Coupling constants (J) are reported in Hz.

-Standard abbreviations are used to indicate multiplicity: s = singlet, d = doublet, ddddoublet of doublet of doublets, dtdoublet of triplets, t = triplet, m = multiplet.
-The full assignment of the 1H NMR spectra was supported by typical homonuclear $^1H^{-1}H$ correlations such as COSY, TOCSY and NOESY experiments and the assignment of $^{13}C\{^1H\}$ data was supported by HMBC and HSQC heteronuclear experiments.
+Standard abbreviations are used to indicate multiplicity: s = singlet, d = doublet, ddd = doublet of doublet of doublets, dt = doublet of triplets, t = triplet, and m = multiplet.
+The full assignment of the 1H NMR spectra was supported by typical homonuclear 1H-1H correlations such as COSY, TOCSY and NOESY experiments and the assignment of 13C{1H} data was supported by HMBC and HSQC heteronuclear experiments.
+Numbering of pyrazole and indazole ligands for NMR assignments is shown in Fig. 4.
 Elemental analyses were performed on a Thermo Fisher Scientific EA Flash 2000.